-Nevertheless, the existing factory was old and rundown and situated on several levels.
-As I had worked in the planning of factories in Hemer, I knew how important it was to have good space and lots of it.
-So, from the commune, we immediately bought 30,000 m of flat industrial land in Lahr-Dinglingen, not far from the original factory - for 95 pfennigs/m - and we built a larger, more modern factory on the site.
-This became the largest of the GROHE factories.
-We were aided in this by a loan from Hermann Graf zu Münster, one of our bankers, who believed in the company and in my optimism.
-Hans Junior visited and was impressed with the place.
-Within three years, GROHE THERMOSTAT had 900 employees, up from 100, bigger even than the parent company in Hemer, GROHE ARMATUREN, which had 800.
-GROHE THERMOSTAT doubled the turnover of GROHE as a whole, and the company became almost four times larger than HANSGROHE.
-We claimed 45% of the German market, which we never again succeeded in doing.
 Then, in 1960, Hans Junior died suddenly of a heart attack, in Alpirsbach, at age 65.
 This was a big shock.
 It also left my father to be made managing director of HANSGROHE while still managing GROHE ARMATUREN (the companies also shared marketing representatives).
 I cautioned my cousins against my father taking charge of their company, but they admired his success.
-One of our consultants declared that he could aus dem Sattel schiessen ('shoot out of the saddle', like a cowboy who can accurately fire a revolver from on top of a galloping horse).
+One of our consultants declared that he could aus dem Sattel schiessen ('shoot out of the saddle', like a cowboy accurately firing a revolver while riding a galloping horse).
 "Al Capone was also successful," I warned, but to no avail.
-My father made a triumphant return to Schiltach and built a fantastic house on the Häberlesberg, a hill above the town.
+My father made a triumphant return to Schiltach.
+After a few years, he built a fantastic house on the Häberlesberg, a hill above the town.